 1. When contacts click on a link in a campaign.

-2. When they submit a form created in eduConverse.
+2. When they submit a form created in the CRM.

-When a contact submits your eduConverse form, they need to redirect to a page on your website with site tracking code installed.
-The default "Thank you" page for eduConverse forms will not generate a tracking cookie for your contacts.
+When a contact submits your eduCRM form, they should be redirected to a page on your website that has the site tracking code installed.
+The default "Thank You" page provided by forms will not create a tracking cookie for your contacts.

 We are not able to identify visitors who submit a third-party form.